Business Graph

 • Passive income such as investment income which includes taxable capital gains net of allowable capital losses, property income net of property losses, and foreign business income.
 As mentioned, incidental property income is deemed ABI.

 • The concept of a substantive CCPC was introduced in the 2022 federal budget.
-It targets tax planning strategies implemented to restrict a CCPC from artificially losing its CCPC status by manipulating a corporation's status to defer tax on passive investment income.
+It targets tax planning strategies implemented to restrict a Canadian controlled private corporation from artificially losing its CCPC status by manipulating a corporation's status to defer tax on passive investment income.
 Grant Thornton explains it like this, "In other words, under the new rules, a corporation would be considered a substantive CCPC if the only reason it isn’t a CCPC is because a non-resident or public corporation has the right to acquire its shares."

 • Specified Investment Business Income (SBI) whose main purpose is to earn income from property such as interest, rent, royalties or dividends income.
 There is an exception if you have five full-time employees working on this.